mbt-administrator/DemoSDK.Android/README.md

 To stream audio using Bluetooth to a connected headset that is not already connected in audio, you need to call the following method:

 ```
-sdkClient.connectAudio(requestCallback)
+sdkClient.connectAudio(commandCallback)
 ```

 **Parameters**

-> `requestCallback` is an instance of the `SimpleRequestCallback<byte[]>` Object.
-It provides a callback that returns the response sent by the headset once the update command is received.
-Use the `SimpleRequestCallback` constructor to create the instance.
+> `commandCallback` is an instance of the `CommandCallback<byte[]>` Object.
+It provides a `onRequestSent` callback that notify the client when the request has been successfully sent, a `onResponseReceived` callback that returns a the response sent by the headset once the update command is received, and a `onError` callback triggered if the command sending operation encountered a problem.
+Use the `CommandCallback` constructor to create the instance.

 This method sends a request to the headset to connect audio in Bluetooth.
-The headset response triggers the `onRequestComplete` callback, that return a success or failure status in the `object` variable after the connection.
+The headset response triggers the `onResponse` callback, that return a success or failure status in the `response` variable.
+The possible responses returned are :
+- Bad BD Address : 0x02
+- Already connected : 0x04
+- Connection timeout (after 10 sec) : 0x08
+- Invalid Linkkey : 0x10
+- Jack cable connected : 0x20
+- Success : 0x80

 Here is a full example of how to connect audio when a headset whose name is `melo_0123456789` is connected :